 Instead, take note of the following tips and whether you’re looking to get yourself or your dog in a better shape by jogging, or exploring a new hobby, you and your running canine companion will soon be getting fit and having fun, and doing it safely too.

 Whenever you make the decision to change your dog’s lifestyle, whether that involves what they’re fed or how often their fed, introducing a new family member into the mix, or greatly changing their daily routine and including more exercise – you should consult with your veterinarian.

-Something that may seem rudimentary to you (a new home, a new job that keeps you away for longer period of times, or a new hobby) can affect your pet’s happiness and health.
+Something that may seem rudimentary to you (a new home, a new job that keeps you away for a longer period of time, or a new hobby) can affect your pet’s happiness and health.
 Vets are able to give advice that may help ease your pet into a new exercise routine and transition.
 If you’re planning to start running with a dog and this is something new to them, set up an appointment to discuss your dog’s health.

 What your dog’s vet is likely to discuss with you:

 Even after a full year of age, a dog’s bones are still in the process of full development.
-While this doesn’t necessarily mean their bones are brittle enough that active running will negatively affect them, the continuous impact regular jogging creates could put a strain on the legs, shoulders, spine, hips and back of your dog.
+While this doesn’t necessarily mean their bones are brittle enough that active running will negatively affect them, the continuous impact regular jogging creates could put a strain on the legs, shoulders, spine, hips, and back of your dog.